The Oregon Teaching and Certification Resource

 The state of Oregon offers several different licensure options for candidates wishing to earn Oregon teacher certification.
 Candidates following a traditional route to certification will first be issued an Initial Teaching License.
 After earning four years of full-time classroom teaching experience and completing advanced professional development, teachers can become eligible for the Professional teaching license.
 Those who earned a bachelor’s degree but have not completed a teacher preparation program may be eligible to certification through an alternative route to teaching in Oregon.

 For experienced teachers with out-of-state certifications, reciprocity in Oregon may be possible if all requirements are fulfilled.
 For more detailed information on reciprocity or information on the Oregon teacher certification renewal process, please contact the Teacher Standards and Practices Commission.

 - I want to be a teacher in Oregon, but don’t have a degree: Earn an Education Degree

 - I want to be a teacher and have a degree, but not in education: Learn about Oregon’s Alternative Certification Process and Programs

-- I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs or Doctorate Education Programs and Information.
+- I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs, Education Specialist Programs, or Doctorate Education Programs

 Oregon Teacher Education Requirements

-Eligible candidates for teacher certification are traditionally those who have completed an approved teacher preparation program that culminated in a bachelor’s degree or higher from an accredited institute of higher learning.
-Certain levels of certification such as the Standard Teaching designation require that the candidate hold a master’s degree or higher.
-Candidates who have not completed a teacher preparation program but have at least a bachelor’s degree may qualify for alternative certification.
+Candidates for Oregon educator certification must complete an approved teacher preparation program and hold a bachelor’s degree or higher from an accredited school.
+Certain levels of certification require that the candidate hold a master’s degree or higher.
+Candidates who have not completed an Oregon teacher certification program but have at least a bachelor’s degree may qualify for alternative route certification.

 Oregon Teacher Testing Requirements